FriendsOfCake/awesome-cakephp/README.md

 *Plugins and software for working with PDF files.*

 - [CakePdf plugin](https://github.com/FriendsOfCake/CakePdf) - A plugin around PDF generation.

+##phonenumbers
+*For International phone number validation.*

+-[LibPhoneNumberValidation from country name](https://github.com/sviveks/cakephp-international-phone-validation) - An API for international phone number validation by country name and phone number.

 ## ORM and Datamapping
 *Plugins that implement object-relational mapping or datamapping techniques.*